Changing Landscape with NLCD: Viewer and Dashboard Help

 • Export: Export the data table to a JSON, CSV, or GeoJSON file.

-Also use the three dots to the right of each column name to sort the data in ascending or descending order.
+To sort, use the three dots to the right of each column name and choose ascending or descending order.

 Print and Share